 In India, summer is synonymous with holidays.
 But it also comes with certain challenges.
 With summers knocking at the door, it is important to be prepared to deal with heat-waves and stay hydrated in the scorching heat.
 Given that 60% of the human body is composed of water, it is obvious that water is an indispensable life force.
 It is integral to your digestive, skin, hair and nail health.
-Not drinking enough water can cause dehydration, which can lead to fatigue, dizziness, heat-stroke, or even fainting spells.
+Not hydrated during summer can cause dehydration, which can lead to fatigue, dizziness, heat-stroke, or even fainting spells.

 You may face an increased risk of dehydration if you choose to travel for long hours in summer.
 We’ve listed down some reasons for dehydration so that you can be aware and take the necessary steps during your travel:

 * During long-haul flights, passengers may experience a lack of humidity in the plane’s cabin air, which leads to dehydration in some people.

-* Heavy sweating due to prolonged heat exposure also deprives the body of fluids and electrolytes.
-When you travel, you are more likely to be outdoors and to sweat.
-And if you don’t compensate adequately, the risk of dehydration increases.
+* When you travel, you are more likely to be outdoors and sweat.
+Heavy sweating due to prolonged heat exposure deprives the body of fluids and electrolytes.
+And if you don’t drink enough water, the risk of dehydration increases.

 * Another common health problem faced by travellers during summer is diarrhoea (due to contaminated food or water).
 If you vomit or have diarrhoea, your body can lose a large amount of water and nutrients, making you dehydrated quickly.

-Here is a guide on how to stay hydrated during summer that can be handy while you are travelling during summers:
+Here is a guide on how to stay hydrated during summer that can be handy while you are travelling:

 * Carry water bottles every time you step out.
-Ensure that you have enough clean and fresh drinking water with you as while travelling, you may or may not have access to bottled drinking water.
+Ensure that you have enough clean drinking water with you.

-* The duration of your journey largely determines how much water you must drink.
-Try to remain hydrated throughout your trip.
+* Try to remain hydrated throughout your trip.
 You may take small sips of water within short breaks and avoid drinking excess water at one time.

 * Be aware of how much you are sweating.
 The more you sweat, the more fluids you’ll need to replenish.

-* Remember the carbonated beverages, colas, processed sugary drinks, coffee and tea are popular beverages, but are by no means substitutes for water.
+* Remember that carbonated beverages, colas, processed sugary drinks, coffee, and tea are popular beverages, but they are by no means substitutes for water.

 * While you might be tempted to grab a cold beer or an alcoholic drink while travelling, balance it out with adequate water intake to avoid becoming dehydrated.

 * Try consuming foods that have high water content.
-Fruits are ideal for this, such as apples, pineapples, muskmelons, watermelons, oranges, and peaches are the best during summer.
+Fruits such as apples, pineapples, muskmelons, watermelons, oranges, and peaches are the best during summer.
 Coconut water or buttermilk are also great options.

-* Watch out for warning signs like sunken eyes, dark urine, muscle cramps, or fatigue.
-If you notice any of these signs, head to the shade and replenish your body with liquids and adequate rest-time.
+* Watch out for warning signs like sunken eyes, flushed skin, dark urine, muscle cramps, or fatigue.
+If you notice any of these signs, head to the shade and replenish your body with liquids.

 Club Mahindra promises you the best family holiday this summer.
-Head to any of our 60+ resorts across India for a great time with friends and family.
-With large rooms, luxurious amenities, unique experiences and the best hospitality standards, you are guaranteed a memorable summer holiday with us!
+Head to any of our 71+ resorts across India for a great time with friends and family.
+With luxurious amenities, beautiful resorts in scenic locations, unique experiences, and the best hospitality, you are guaranteed an unforgettable summer holiday with Club Mahindra!